Huming-bird/printf/README.md

-# printf
+# This is printf team project.
+A part of ALXSE curriculum
-Team Project with Pacmanlolo